Inaxaplin (VX-147): First APOL1-Targeted FSGS Candidate

 Introduction: First Genotype-Specific FSGS Therapy

-APOL1 G1/G2 risk allele carriers (predominantly of African ancestry) have aggressive, treatment-resistant FSGS and hypertensive nephropathy.
+People with two APOL1 risk variants / high-risk APOL1 genotypes (G1/G1, G1/G2, G2/G2; predominantly of African ancestry) have aggressive, treatment-resistant FSGS and hypertensive nephropathy.
 Sparsentan and RAS inhibitors act downstream.
-Vertex's Inaxaplin (VX-147) is the first oral small-molecule to directly block the pathogenic cation channel formed by variant APOL1.
+Vertex's Inaxaplin (VX-147) is the first oral small-molecule designed to directly block the pathogenic cation channel formed by variant APOL1, and remains an investigational candidate (no FDA approval or filing as of 2026-05).
 Phase 2a (NEJM 2023) delivered a 13-week UPCR reduction of −47.6%, and AMPLITUDE Phase 2/3 is targeting accelerated approval[1][2].

 1. Compound Profile